 Rats can be persistent, but you’ve got options.
 Whether you’re tackling the odd visitor or a deeper problem in your walls or garden, the key is to use a safe, enclosed method and stay proactive with prevention.

-Our full range of DIY rat control products is carefully selected to be effective, fast-acting and simple to use.
+Our full range of DIY rat control products is carefully selected to be effective, fast-acting and easy for everyone.
 Need more help?
 Check out our expert guide to getting rid of rats.